bentocorp/www/README.md

 The main css file for this project is `bootstrap.less`.
 Order matters!
 You must define variables and mixins before using them (higher up in the file).

-`grunt less` can be used to compile LESS into CSS. `grunt dist-css` will compile, autoprefix, and comb and minify your CSS. `grunt watch` and `grunt dist` call `dist-css`.
+`grunt less` can be used to compile LESS into CSS. `grunt dist-css` will compile, autoprefix, comb and minify your CSS. `grunt watch` and `grunt dist` call `dist-css`.

 ### JavaScript
 `js/main.js` contains custom JavaScript.